 To deliver essential necessities to anyone who finds themselves in an emergent or disaster situation and up against community barriers.
 Providing food from our Community Food Pantry servicing the Communities to include but not limited to the homeless or those simple in need.
-Distributing donated and new clothing along with the tools and information of resources, referencing seeking shelter and education, to improve the lives of anyone from the verge of homelessness.
+Distributing donated and new clothing along with the tools and information of resources seeking shelter and education, to improve the lives of anyone from the verge of homelessness.
 Assisting One Person, One Family, One Community at a time.
-All while bringing much needed attention to the Plight of Hunger and Homelessness.
+Most importantly, bringing much needed attention to the Plight of Hunger and Homelessness.

 A world where everyone in every community has the necessary resources and opportunities to live a life free of hunger, homelessness and hopelessness.